 Museo Subacuático de Arte

 Cancun's underwater museum (offically Museo Subacuático de Arte, or MUSA for short) is an artificial reef with over 500 sculptures designed by various artists which were placed in the bottom of the ocean where coral and seaweed grow on them freely.
-Your first thought may be to wonder about the appeal of an artificial reef, when there are so many natural underwater attractions nearby, but the artificial reef helps to promote the growth and formation of natural reefs, and protects them from strong currents.
+The artificial reef helps promote the growth and formation of natural reefs, and protects them from strong currents.
 Some people prefer to see these sculptures up close by diving around them, but you can also enjoy them from above while snorkeling.
 It's one of the coolest underwater museums in the world.Continue to 6 of 7 below.

 06 of 07